Go (game): In popular culture

-The corporation and brand Atari was named after the Go term.
+The corporation and brand Atari was named after the Go term, Atari.

 Hedge fund manager Mark Spitznagel used Go as his main investing metaphor in his investing book The Dao of Capital.
 The Way of Go: 8 Ancient Strategy Secrets for Success in Business and Life by Troy Anderson applies Go strategy to business.
 GO: An Asian Paradigm for Business Strategy by Miura Yasuyuki, a manager with Japan Airlines, uses Go to describe the thinking and behavior of business men.

-Psychology
+Psychological perspectives

-A 2004 review of literature by Fernand Gobet, de Voogt and Jean Retschitzki shows that relatively little scientific research has been carried out on the psychology of Go, compared with other traditional board games such as chess.
+A 2004 review of literature by Fernand Gobet, de Voogt and Jean Retschitzki showed that relatively little scientific research had been carried out on the psychology of Go, compared with other traditional board games such as chess.
 Computer Go research has shown that given the large search tree, knowledge and pattern recognition are more important in Go than in other strategy games, such as chess.
 A study of the effects of age on Go-playing has shown that mental decline is milder with strong players than with weaker players.
 According to the review of Gobet and colleagues, the pattern of brain activity observed with techniques such as PET and fMRI does not show large differences between Go and chess.
-On the other hand, a study by Xiangchuan Chen et al. showed greater activation in the right hemisphere among Go players than among chess players.
+On the other hand, a study by Xiangchuan Chen et al. showed greater activation in the right hemisphere among Go players than among chess players, but the research was inconclusive because strong players from Go were hired while very weak chess players were hired in the original study.
 There is some evidence to suggest a correlation between playing board games and reduced risk of Alzheimer's disease and dementia.

-Science
+Arthur Mary, a French researcher in clinical psychopathology, reports on his psychotherapeutic approaches using the game of Go with patients in private practice and in a psychiatric ward.
+Drawing on neuroscience research and employing a psychoanalytic (Lacanian) and phenomenological approach, he demonstrates how drives are expressed on the goban.
+He offers some suggestions to therapists for defining ways of playing go that lead to therapeutic effects.

+Analyses of the game

 In formal game theory terms, Go is a non-chance, combinatorial game with perfect information.
 Informally that means there are no dice used (and decisions or moves create discrete outcome vectors rather than probability distributions), the underlying math is combinatorial, and all moves (via single vertex analysis) are visible to both players (unlike some card games where some information is hidden).
 Perfect information also implies sequence—players can theoretically know about all past moves.